Algebras of Non-Local Screenings and Diagonal Nichols Algebras

-In the present article, we take all finite-dimensional diagonal Nichols algebras, as classified by Heckenberger, and find all realisations of the braiding by a lattice that are compatible with reflections.
-Usually the realising lattices are unique or parametrised by one or two parameters.
+\Abstract{In a vertex algebra setting, we consider non-local screening operators associated to the basis of any non-integral lattice.
+We have previously shown that, under certain restrictions, these screening operators satisfy the relations of a quantum shuffle algebra or Nichols algebra associated to a diagonal braiding, which encodes the non-locality and non-integrality.
+In the present article, we take all finite-dimensional diagonal Nichols algebras, as classified by Heckenberger, and find all lattice realizations of the braiding that are compatible with reflections.
+Usually, the realizations are unique or come as one- or two-parameter families.
+Examples include realizations of Lie superalgebras.
 We then study the associated algebra of screenings with improved methods.
-Typically, for positive definite lattices we obtain the Nichols algebra, such as the positive part of the quantum group, and for negative definite lattices we obtain a certain extension of the Nichols algebra generalising the infinite quantum group with a large centre.
-Our result in particular covers so-called $(p,p')$-models and Lie superalgebras, which had been of interest to other research.
+Typically, for positive definite lattices we obtain the Nichols algebra, such as the positive part of the quantum group, and for negative definite lattices we obtain a certain extension of the Nichols algebra generalizing the infinite quantum group with a large center.}